MahroshAtif2005/tactIQ/README.md

   - recovery gap
   - fatigue index

-This structured context becomes the **input signal set for the AI orchestration layer**.
+This structured context becomes the **input signal set for the AI orchestration layer**, ensuring that all agents operate on the same deterministic match context.

 ---

 ## 4. Agent Orchestrator

-The **Orchestrator** prepares a unified decision context containing:
+The **Agent Orchestrator**, implemented within **Azure Functions**, prepares a unified decision context containing:

 - match situation
 - player role